mvolkmann/blog/src/github/actions.md

 After a workflow is triggered, click the "Actions" tab of the GitHub repository to refresh the list of triggered workflows.
-This can be done repeated until the workflow appears.
+This can be done repeatedly until the workflow appears.

 ![GitHub Actions web UI #1](/blog/assets/github-actions-web-ui-1.png)